-Bangladesh Wildlife (Protection & Security) Act (2012) described 30 shark and ray species including sea horse, 6 species of whales, 14 species of dolphins, 22 species of crabs and lobsters as protected marine species.
+Bangladesh Wildlife (Protection & Security) Act (2012) described 30 shark and ray species (SRO No. 301-Law/2021 dated 13 September 2021) including sea horse, 6 species of whales, 14 species of cetaceans, 22 species of crabs and lobsters as protected marine species.
 The Swatch of No Ground (SoNG) has now been identified as a cetacean hotspot for globally endangered Irrawaddy dolphins, and several other cetaceans.
-The government has declared SoNG as the first Marine Protected Area (MPA) in the Bay of Bengal (Fig. 9.4).
-Among the estuarine/marine fish species several are found to be threatened, among them one is endangered Yellowtailed Pangas (Pangasius pangasius), and several are vulnerable (Anguilla bengalensis, Plotosus canius, Carcharhinus limbatus and C. melanopterus).
+The government has declared SoNG as the first Marine Protected Area (MPA) in the Bay of Bengal (Figure 9-4).
+Recently the government has declared 174300.00 hectares as Saint Martin Marine Protected Area (SMPA) through a gazette notification No. 22.00.0000.067.22.023.15/5 dated 04 January 2022 (Figure 9-5).
+St. Martin's Island is the nesting ground for four of the globally endangered marine turtles (Rashid 1997).
+Among the estuarine/marine fish species several are found to be threatened, among them one is endangered Yellow-tailed Pangas (Pangasius pangasius), and several are vulnerable (Anguilla bengalensis, Plotosus canius, Carcharhinus limbatus and C. melanopterus).
 Marine reptiles in Bangladesh such as sea snakes and marine turtles are found all along the coast.
-Among the marine turtle species, three are critically endangered (Hawksbill turtle - Eretmochelys imbricata, Green turtle - Chelonia mydas, Leatherback turtle- Dermochelys coriacea), while two species are vulnerable (Loggerhead turtle - Caretta caretta, and Olive Ridley turtle - Lepidochelys olivacea).
+Among the marine turtle species, three are critically endangered (Hawksbill Turtle - Eretmochelys imbricata, Green Turtle - Chelonia mydas, Leatherback Turtle- Dermochelys coriacea), while two species are vulnerable (Loggerhead turtle - Caretta caretta, and Olive Ridley turtle - Lepidochelys olivacea).
 Ten species of marine mammals are found in the Bay of Bengal, Bangladesh waters.
-Of these four are vulnerable (Irrawaddy Dolphin - Orcaella brevirostris, Bryde's Whale - Balaenoptera edeni, Sperm Whale - Physeter macrocephalus and Finless Porpoise - Neophocaena phocaenoides) (IUCN 2015).
+Of these four are vulnerable (Irrawaddy Dolphin - Orcaella brevirostris,

+Bryde's Whale - Balaenoptera edeni, Sperm Whale - Physeter macrocephalus and Finless Porpoise - Neophocaena phocaenoides) (IUCN 2015).